 Q. How did you decide to get in your line of work?

 A. I knew I wanted to pursue photography as a profession when I took a film photography class in high school.
 I was amazed by being able to create and develop my own images.
 My parents weren't to keen on the idea of me being an "artist", but I never lost sight that vision, even after completing four years of college in a much different field.

 After college, I began shooting events part time here and there while working at a non-profit.
+After experiencing a devastating personal loss followed by losing my nonprofit job, I began taking photo classes at City College of San Francisco.
+Photography really helped to pull me through a tough time.
 Through networking and client recommendations, I was able to build up my business to a full time career.
 I love what I do and I'm happy to be where I am.